ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.telegram/README.md

 sendTo('telegram.0', 'call', {
     text: 'Some text',
     user: '@Username', // optional and the call will be done to the first user in telegram.0.communicate.users.
-    language: 'de-DE-Standard-A', // optional and the system language will be taken
+    lang: 'de-DE-Standard-A', // optional and the system language will be taken
     repeats: 0, // number of repeats
 });
 ```